-Ward Committees have been established in each ward of a municipality in order to "enhance participatory democracy".
+Municipalities have established Ward Committees in each ward of a municipality in order to enhance participatory democracy.
 A Ward Committee may make representations on any issue affecting a ward to the councillor or through the councillor to the council.
 It can also exercise any duty or power delegated to it by the council.
-A Ward Committee comprises the ward councillor as the chairperson and up to 10 other people representing a "diversity of interests in the ward".
-Women have to be 'equitably represented' in a Ward Committee.
+A Ward Committee comprises the ward councillor as the chairperson and up to 10 other people representing a diversity of interests in the ward.
+Women have to be equitably represented in a Ward Committee.
 In terms of the Code of Conduct in The Municipal Systems Act, councillors are required to have at least four public report-back meetings.
-However, Naidu laments the fact that in most cases the ward committees tend to act as conduits for the policies of the ruling party (Naidu 2011).
-This has been observed in Spring Valley community where other groups and parties feel excluded on political reasons.

-In addition to public participation through ward committees, Nyalunga5 documents that communities may also participate through the following avenues:
+However, Naidu laments the fact that in most cases the ward committees tend to act as conduits for the policies of the ruling party (Naidu, 2011).
+This has been observed in Spring Valley community where other groups and parties feel excluded for political reasons.
+In addition to public participation through ward committees, Nyalunga5 documents that communities may also participate through the following avenues; direct advice and support from their respective ward councillors and proportional representative councillors and; through traditional leadership structures.